Sheltr64/number1minecraft/README.md

-# number1minecraft
-# A barebones modpack meant for a vanilla server with some friends.
+# A barebones vanilla-like experience.
 The purpose of this modpack is to make an experience akin to that you would find on a Minecraft YouTuber's client without the need to hunt down all the mods yourself

 ### _no frills, just minecraft_